-A beneficiary designation, or payable on death directive, is a form you complete for your checking, savings, CD, investment, donor advised fund, or other accounts.
+A beneficiary designation, or payable on death directive, is a form you complete for your checking, savings, CD, investment or other accounts.
 It tells your account administrator what to do with the funds when you pass away.
 The administrator sends the funds to the people and/or charities you choose.